papatangosierra/serifu/README.md

 This limitation is meant to reflect the reality that not every combination of bold and italic variants is available in every font a letterer might use, and in such cases it would be better to fail obviously than subtly.

+#### Sound Effects / Onomatopoeia

+A sound effect translation is indicated by a line starting with a `*` character.
+A sound effect may have an optional transliteration in parentheses.
+Space between the initial `*` and the text of the sound effect is ignored.

+        *crash
+        * tikka tikka
+        * BOOOM (dokaaan)

+#### Side Notes

+A side note meant to clarify something for the benefit of someone else reading the she script (e.g., the letterer or editor), but which does not represent any text on the page of the book itself, is indicated by a line beginning with "!".

+        Haruhi: Look, just show me where the cryptid is and nobody gets hurt!
+        !
+Haruhi says ウーマー, a wasei eigo construction from the acronym "UMA," or "Unidentified Mysterious Animal."
+"Cryptid" is more idiomatic English.

+The `!` notation is _not_ meant to be used for text that should be included on the page as a note to the reader.
+That would be better indicated by something like:

+        Light: Heh... just according to _keikaku._
+        Translation note: "Keikaku" means "plan."

+#### Pre-formatted Text Blocks

-As stated before, Dialogue Lines are ended with a newline character. **There is one one exception to this rule:** Three equals signs (`===`) on a line by themselves, after a a preformatted section.
-This is useful for composing translations where formatting like newlines and tabs are important--signs, menus, documents, etc. Three equals signs on a line by themselves ends the preformatted section:
+As stated before, Dialogue Lines are ended with a newline character. **There is one one exception to this rule:** Following a Text Line's attribution label with three equals signs (`===`) on a line by themselves, begins a pre-formatted text block.
+This is useful for composing translations where formatting like newlines and tabs are important--signs, menus, documents, etc. Three equals signs on a line by themselves ends the pre-formatted section:

     Sign:
     ===